Stonham Aspal: Amenities

 Stonham Aspal Women's Institute was founded in 1923.
 Through the Suffolk East Federation of Women's Institutes, it is affiliated to the National Federation of Women's Institutes, the UK's largest voluntary organisation for women.

 Stonham Barns is a leisure and retail facility with free entry, currently including fishing lakes, crazy golf, a beauty salon, various antique shops, an art studio, clothes shops and restaurants.
 It hosts the mid and west-Suffolk show, which consists of arena demonstrations and displays, steam and classic car exhibitors and a range of stalls.

 Stonham Aspal Football Club was founded in 1959 out of the Stonham Aspal School old pupils' club.
 It entered the Ipswich and District League Division 3 in the 1960/61 season.
 The League is now the Suffolk and Ipswich League.
 At the beginning of the 1970/71 season a reserve team was formed and entered in Division 5.
-The club is currently sponsored by Stonham Barns.